johndpope/ansible-role-mongodb/README.md

 Role Name
 =========

-MongoDB server, initially targetted to RHEL.
+MongoDB server, initially targeted to RHEL.
+On AWS, we take care of the disappearing `/var/run/mongodb` issue.

 Requirements
 ------------